Larry, Steve, and Rudy: The Gatlin Brothers

 They have entertained audiences in venues and stages all over the world from the Grand Ole Opry to Carnegie Hall.
 They have also performed for the Grammy Awards, the American Music Awards, the People's Choice Awards, The Tonight Show with Johnny Carson, Oprah, Hee Haw, The Love Boat, The Midnight Special with Wolfman Jack, the Merv Griffin Show, Solid Gold, the Barbara Mandrell Show and their own variety special on the ABC network.

-By 1976, the Gatlin Brothers were in the fast lane, thanks to the chart-topping success of the Grammy Award-winning “Broken Lady.”
-The hits continued throughout the rest of the decade, including their signature song, “All the Gold in California,” soon to be followed by "Houston (Means I'm One Day Closer to You)."
-The number one hits continued throughout the next decade with "I Don't Wanna Cry,” “ I Just Wish You Were Someone I Love," "Statues Without Hearts," "Love is Just a Game,” and "Night Time Magic."
+In 1976, the Gatlin Brothers were on the fast track musically, thanks to the chart-topping success of their single "Broken Lady".
+The hits continued throughout the decade with their signature song "All the Gold In California" followed by "Houston (Means I'm One Day Closer To You)."
+The next decade brought number one hits with "I Don't Wanna Cry", "I Just Wish You Were Someone I Love," "Statues Without Hearts," "Love Is Just A Game" and "Night Time Magic."